infobyte/faraday/CHANGELOG/3.14.0/white.md

  * MOD Updating the template.ini for new installations
  * MOD Improve SMTP configuration
  * MOD The agent now indicates how much time it had run (faraday-agent-dispatcher v1.4.0)
- * MOD Type "Vulnerability Web" cannot have "Host" type as a parent within bulk_create
+ * MOD Type "Vulnerability Web" cannot have "Host" type as a parent when creating data in bulk
  * MOD Expiration default time from 1 month to 12 hour
  * MOD Improve data reference when uploading a new report
  * MOD Refactor Knowledge Base's bulk create to take to take also multiple creation from vulns in status report.